You need some Mark Burnett BMX videos in your life if you’re into street stuff.

 1. Mark’s “Home vs. Away”

 Can you imagine that this is seven minutes long and it consists of nothing but fire clips?
 Ah, this almost seems too good to be true.

 But once you experience it, you immediately know it is as real as you and more.

-The Shadow Conspiracy’s idea for “Home vs. Away” was to get Mark and Tony Malouf work on a project over the course of two trips.
+The Shadow Conspiracy’s idea for “Home vs. Away” was to get Mark and Tony Malouf to work on a project over two trips.